 Every process starts with ideas.
-First, determine the style of home you’d like and how you need the space to function for you.
-Then research home types (contemporary, traditional), floor plans, and features (energy efficiency, flooring, appliances) that you envision.
-There are abundant resources out there.
+First, determine the style of home you’d like and how you need the space to function.
+Then research home types (contemporary, traditional), floor plans, and features (energy efficiency, flooring, appliances) that interest you.

 Second, determine a budget.
-This will include the entire process from design to completion.
-It’s wise to create a “must-have” list going into the design and estimating phase so you know the features you aren’t willing to sacrifice.
+This step will include the entire process from design to completion.
+It’s an excellent move to create a “must-have” list before the design and estimation phase, so you know which features are important.

 Location, lot, and topography are critical factors in the building process.
 There may be zoning considerations, association restrictions, and environmental concerns like wetlands or flood zones.
-The process outlined in this blog assumes that you are currently purchasing, or already own, land.
-Otherwise, you might want to consult with an experienced builder as you search for a location and lot that will suit the needs of your custom home.
+The process outlined in this blog assumes that you are purchasing or already own land.
+Otherwise, you might want to consult with an experienced builder as you search for a location that’ll meet your needs.

 Invest in the Planning Process

 It’s essential to put time and money into the planning stages of building a home.
 During this phase, you should research building options and consult with either an architect, architectural designer, or design-build company like McPhee Associates.
-You should also check the cost of your must-have features and determine if they fit within your budget.
+In addition, you should check the cost of your must-have features and determine if they fit within your budget.
 Based on your findings, you may need to adjust your priorities.

-The investment in careful planning and making adjustments before construction pays off.
-Once final plans are in place and construction begins, changes are more likely to be expensive or more difficult to implement.
+The investment in careful planning before construction pays off.
+Once final plans are in place and building begins, changes are more likely to be expensive or more difficult to implement.